ConnerRussell6/Apollo_Marketing/README.md

-# A Bootstrap 5 - based portfolio page
-A Bootstrap 5 portfolio landing page adapted from this youtube course (https://www.youtube.com/playlist?list=PLb6bnKCHlCwmlv01_eHzVfQHhThBAXgW5).
-This project is powered by Vite (french for fast and pronounced like 'veet').

 # Apollo Marketing
 A marketing website to reach out to new customers and to acquire new hires.
 This will be a landing page that leads to other pages.